- Advisory ID: DRUPAL-SA-CORE-2014-001

 - Date: 2014-January-15

 - Vulnerability: Multiple vulnerabilities

 Multiple vulnerabilities were fixed in the supported Drupal core versions 6 and 7.

-This vulnerability is mitigated by the fact that it only affects sites which use the Image module and which store images in a private file system.
+This vulnerability is mitigated by the fact that it only occurs on Drupal 7 sites which upgraded from Drupal 6 or earlier.

 CVE identifier(s) issued

 - Impersonation (OpenID module - Drupal 6 and 7 - Highly critical): CVE-2014-1475

 - Access bypass (Taxonomy module - Drupal 7 - Moderately critical): CVE-2014-1476

 - Security hardening (Form API - Drupal 7 - Not critical): No CVE necessary.